What we know about the deadly shooting at a Nashville elementary school

 Authorities say they received the first call of an active shooter at Covenant School at 10:13 a.m. local time.

-The attacker, who police identified as 28-year-old Audrey Hale of the Nashville area, was a former student of the school.
+Hale, a 28-year-old from the Nashville area, was a former student of the school.
 Authorities initially identified Hale as a woman, but later clarified that Hale used he/him pronouns.

 Surveillance footage shows Hale driving to the school in a Honda Fit.
 Dressed in camouflage-style pants, a white T-shirt, a red cap and a black vest, Hale shoots out the glass of a side door and crawls through the opening to access the building.
 The shooter was armed with two AR-style guns — a rifle and a handgun — as well as a pistol, investigators said.